Azure-Samples/bc-community-samples/toll-device-app/README.md

 > NOTE:
 >
-> Cars not havng a public Ethereum address (displaying a QR code) would be equivalent to not having a license plate: a costlier and riskier transgression.
+> Cars not having a public Ethereum address (displaying a QR code) would be equivalent to not having a license plate: a costlier and riskier transgression.
 >
-> Reporting of non Ethereum address bearing cars would be an extension of the workflows discussed here.
-For simplicity, the extention is out of scope for this developer demo.
+> Reporting of non-address bearing cars would be an extension of the workflows discussed here.
+For simplicity, such an extention is out of scope for this developer demo.

 The car's location is not easily trackable with the toll-system.
 The driver's identity is not trackable with the toll-system.
 The toll-system is focused on tolls and cannot be accused otherwise and displease privacy advocates.